Jump-Suit/hyenas/README.md

 # hyenas
 The world's first homemade PlayStation®Network emulator for PS3® named **Hyenas** (as in the animal).
 Look at the `www` (public server directory) folder for documentation about the server and files.
-This project is made for the PHP7+ programming language running on Apache 2.4+.
+This project is made for the Javascript programming language running on Node.js.

 ##